 The Meaning of "Skanda"

-The child is given the name Skanda, a word that means "the spilled one" or "the one who has leaped forth."
+The child is given the name Skanda, commonly linked to the Sanskrit root skand, "to leap, spill, or dart forth."
 The name carries the trace of his conception: he is the seed that could not be held, the fire that overflowed the vessels meant to contain it.
-The Sanskrit root keeps a slightly disconcerting edge that the polite later names (Kartikeya, Subrahmanya, Murugan) sometimes soften, but the original force matters.
+The root keeps a slightly disconcerting edge that the polite later names (Kartikeya, Subrahmanya, Murugan) sometimes soften, but the original force matters.
 Skanda is born of an interruption, not of a settled union.
 The fire that births him is fire that had to be moved, hidden, transferred, deposited, and finally allowed to take form.

 For Vedic astrology, this is one of the most useful interpretive keys for Mangal.
 Mars in a chart is not the planet of settled, slow, household courage.
-He is the planet of urgent, displaced, narrowly purposed fire, of force that has been carried by several intermediaries before reaching the placement where the chart-reader finds it.
-The classical reading of a Mars-strong native, that they have a directness, a sharpness, and a slightly mobile quality even in their courage, follows directly from the way the deity himself came into being.
+He is the planet of urgent, displaced, narrowly purposed fire, of force that has been carried through several intermediaries before reaching the placement where the chart-reader finds it.
+When Mars is strong in a kundli, the person may show directness, sharpness, and a mobile quality even in courage; the myth gives that reading its shape.

 The Krittikas and the Six Mothers